bkthomps/PassKeep/README.md

 password, which can later be changed.
 Each account can contain vaults which each have a name, description, and password.
 The account password is salted and hashed, and the name, description, and password of each vault is encrypted.

-Password checking for minimum length is performed as well as checking a corpus of previously-breaches passwords for preventing account creation of weak passwords, and warning on vault creation with weak passwords.
+Password checking for minimum length is performed as well as checking a corpus of previously-breached passwords for preventing account creation of weak passwords, and warning on vault creation with weak passwords.

 Random password generation and diceware password generation is a provided utility, as well as strength checking of